|Title:||Research Professor and Director, Center of Excellence for Geographic Education

-Dr. Jerry T. Mitchell is the Director of the Center of Excellence for Geographic Education and a Research Associate Professor of Geography.
-He is also a faculty research associate with the Hazards and Vulnerability Research Institute.
-He has authored more than fifty articles and book chapters, with work appearing in the journals Natural Hazards Review, Environmental Hazards, Cartography and GIS, and the Annals of the Association of American Geographers.
-Dr. Mitchell has served as Editor of Journal of Geography since 2010 and received a Distinguished Teaching Award from the National Council for Geographic Education in 2012.
+Dr. Jerry T. Mitchell is the Director of the Center of Excellence for Geographic Education and a Research Professor of Geography.
+He is also a faculty affiliate with the Hazards and Vulnerability Research Institute.
+He has authored more than fifty articles and book chapters, with work appearing in the journals Natural Hazards Review, Environmental Hazards, Cartography and GIS, and the Annals of the American Association of Geographers.
+Dr. Mitchell served as Editor of Journal of Geography from 2010 through 2019 and is President of the National Council for Geographic Education in 2020.

 - Environmental hazards

 - Latin America